stevemidway/DAR-2021/Syllabus.md

     the extent they discuss data collection), the analytical techniques used, and the presentation (visualization) of the data and results.

-  - **Infographic (15%)**: Each student will produce 2 infographics on marine science topics of their choosing (i.e., it could be your own research and a topic you are unfamiliar with but would like to learn about).
+  - **Infographic (15%)**: Each student will produce 1 infographic on a science topics of their choosing (i.e., it could be your own research and a topic you are unfamiliar with but would like to learn about).